heineman/LearningAlgorithms/README.md

 	ISBN: 978-1-49-209106-6

 Each chapter has its own folder containing the code for that chapter.
-All Python code conforms to Python 3.
+All Python code conforms to Python 3.6 to take advantage of f-strings for formatting text strings.

 ## Chapter structure